Mohamed Arab

-Mohamed Arab (born 23 December 1948) is a veteran politician, who has served as Egypt's former minister of culture in different cabinets, including the Beblawi cabinet.
+Mohamed Arab, also known as Mohamed Saber Arab, (born 23 December 1948) is a veteran politician, who served as Egypt's Minister of Culture in different cabinets, including the Beblawi cabinet.

 Early life

 Arab was born on 23 December 1948.

 Career

 Arab worked as a professor of modern Arab history at Al Azhar University in Egypt from 1974 to 2011.
 He was a visiting professor at Sultan Qaboos University in Muscat, Oman from 1986 to 1991 and at Emirates University in 1994.
 He also worked as a professor of modern history at the Arabian Researches and Studies Institute of the Arab League in Egypt 1994 to 2011.
-In addition, he was the chairman of the National Library and Archives of Egypt (2005–2009) and of the Egypt's general authority for books and national documents (2009–2011).
-In 2011, he retired from public post and became culture committee reporter at the National Council of Women.
+In addition, he was the chairman of the Egyptian National Library and Archives (2005–2009) and of the Egypt's general authority for books and national documents (2009–2011).
+In 2011, he retired from public post and became culture committee reporter at the National Council for Women.

-Arab served as the minister of culture in the interim government headed by Kamal Ganzouri.
-He resigned from his post in July 2012.
-However, he continued to serve in the same post in the Qandil cabinet that became effective in August 2012.
+Arab served as the minister of culture in the interim government headed by Kamal Ganzouri from April 2012.
+He resigned from his post in May 2012 and was succeeded by Mohamed Ibrahim in the post.
+Arab was renamed as the minister of culture in July 2012 and continued to serve in the same post in the Qandil cabinet that became effective in August 2012.
 On 4 February 2013, he resigned again in protest of brutal violence against protesters.
 On 7 May 2013, Alaa Abdel-Aziz El-Sayed Abdel-Fattah was appointed culture minister in a cabinet reshuffle to succeed him in the post.

 Arab was reappointed culture minister to the interim government led by Hazem Al Beblawi on 16 July 2013.
-Arab's term ended on 17 June 2014, and he was replaced by Gaber Asfour in the post.
+Arab's term ended in July 2014, and he was replaced by Gaber Asfour in the post.